 Who decides if my vehicle is repairable or “totaled”?

-The insurance company who is liable for payment can decide that your vehicle is not worth repairing.
+The insurance company that is liable for payment can decide that your vehicle is not worth repairing.
 If the cost of the labor and parts exceeds the market value of your vehicle, the company can declare it a “total loss” and pay you the market value.
 Market value is determined by the fair market value of similar vehicles in your area, or from an independent source such as the Kelley Blue Book.
 If you want to keep the vehicle after it has been declared a total loss, you will have to pay the salvage value to the insurance company.
-Even if you vehicle is not “totalled” the liability insurer may owed money for diminished value.
+Even if your vehicle is not “totaled,” the liability insurer may owe money for diminished value.

 Who pays the bank loan if my vehicle is financed?

 You are still liable for any loans on the vehicle.
 If the fair market value of your vehicle is less than the outstanding loan (you are upside-down on your auto loan), you are still required to pay the entire amount of the loan.
-If you are upside down on your loan, check your paperwork your received from the dealership where your purchased the vehicle to see if you purchased GAP (guaranteed auto protection) insurance to pay off the full amount of your loan.
+If you are upside down on your loan, check the paperwork you received from the dealership where you purchased the vehicle to see if you purchased GAP (guaranteed auto protection) insurance to pay off the full amount of your loan.

 Do I get a rental vehicle while my vehicle is being repaired?

-If you need help or have any question about your car accident, call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+If you need help or have any questions about your car accident, call me at 866-558-9151 or submit your inquiry online.
+Please be advised that you may be facing important legal deadlines, so don’t delay.